Muhammad Rafique (politician, born 1941): Political career

-He was elected to the Provincial Assembly of the Punjab from Constituency PP-89 (Toba Tek Singh) in 1985 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab from Constituency PP-89 (Toba Tek Singh) in the 1985 Pakistani general election.

-He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Peoples Party from Constituency PP-90 (Toba Tek Singh-VII) in 2002 Pakistani general election, but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Peoples Party from Constituency PP-90 (Toba Tek Singh-VII) in the 2002 Pakistani general election, but was unsuccessful.
 He received 22,751 votes and lost the seat to an independent candidate, Liaquat Ali Shoukat.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-90 (Toba Tek Singh-VII) in 2008 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-90 (Toba Tek Singh-VII) in the 2008 Pakistani general election.
 He received 39,539 votes and defeated a candidate of Pakistan Muslim League (Q).

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-90 (Toba Tek Singh-VII) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-90 (Toba Tek Singh-VII) in the 2013 Pakistani general election.